MimiOnuoha/Impossible-Maps/syllabus.md

 *Digital mapping off the screen; experiments in geography apart from maps*

 **Week Thirteen: December 6**
-*Review/questions/work in class on final projects*
+*The future of web mapping  | work in class on final projects*

 **Week Fourteen: December 13**
 *Final Project Presentations*